The programme aims to reach 170,000 orphans and vulnerable children, from 52,000 households, who are affected or infected by HIV and AIDS.

 The goal is to improve the well-being of the children by ensuring they can request and gain access to social services (health, nutrition, education, legal protection, psychosocial support and social protection).
 We are also working to improve their livelihood options to better care for themselves.

-CASE-OVC is seeking grant applications from qualified, locally registered organisations and non-governmental organizations for a project supporting Orphans and Vulnerable Children in Kenya.
+CASE-OVC is seeking grant applications from qualified, locally registered organisations and non-governmental organisations for a project supporting Orphans and Vulnerable Children in Kenya.

 Orphans and vulnerable children, as well as their caregivers

-Other partners include the Department Of Children Services
+Pathfinder International.
+Other partners include the Department Of Children Services.

 - Improve health and social status of orphans and vulnerable children and their families.